Mnkai/PGPClipper/README.md

 Apache License 2.0, see LICENSE for more details and full license.

 # Contributers
 Look at contributers tab in repository information.
+For translation contributers, visit https://www.transifex.com/mnetwork/teams/55577/

 # I guess you are lazy.
 Yes, I am.
 Check out release pane or Google Play Store link for more information.